oracle-samples/oci-autonomous-json-db-datasync-sample/README.md

 Functions are under an Application, _DataSyncWithJSONDB_ .
 It has the following configuration variables.
 They are for defining the AJD connections, Vault OCIDs,  etc

+_DBUSER_ is the database schema to connect to.
+_DBSVC_ is the database service name.
+In addition to these configuration contains OCIDs of various services.

 ![Application configuration variables]( /image/ApplicationConfiguration.png "Application configuration variables")